owncloud/ios-scenario-testing/README.md

 More info in [Cucumber reference](https://cucumber.io/docs/cucumber/api/)

+**NOTE**: Since there are two kinds of backends available (oC10, oCIS), not all tests are suitable to be executed over both.
+Those tests have been tagged with:

+- `nooc10`: tests to be executed only over oCIS, not suitable for oC10.
+- `noocis`: tests to be executed only over oC10, not suitable for oCIS.

+It's important to execute the tests with the mentioned tags to avoid wrong positives.
+Example commands:

+`./executeTests -t "not @ignore and not @noocis"`<br>
+This command will execute tests that are not ignored and suitable for oCIS.
+If this command is run over an oC10 instance, some tests will fail.

+`./executeTests -t "not @ignore and not @nooc10"`<br>
+This command will execute tests that are not ignored and suitable for oC10.
+If this command is run over an oCIS instance, some tests will fail.

 ## Results

 In the folder `target`, you will find a report with the execution results in html and json formats.